Hello, my name is Edith, and I am a recovered people pleaser.

 First things first: It’s not your fault that you are a people pleaser.

-Your undesired urge for pushing your needs aside in order to please others is 100% learned.
+Your uncontrolled urge for pushing what matters to you aside in order to please others is 100% learned.

-Most likely, you learned it in childhood as the caregivers around consciously or unconsciously made you understand your needs—the things you really wanted to do, feel, or become—were not important.
+Most likely, you learned it in childhood as the caregivers around consciously or unconsciously made you understand that the things you really wanted to do, or become, your values and desires – were not important.

-You learned to give up what mattered to you in exchange for catering to the needs and feelings of others — a job that never belonged to you in the first place.
+You learned to give up what mattered to you in exchange for catering to the needs of others – a job that never belonged to you in the first place.

 Maybe when you were a little boy, you really wanted to do ballet but your macho dad thought it was “too girly” and signed you up for boxing instead.
 Perhaps as a girl, you really liked running around in the hedges like the boys do, but your mom demanded you to stop it right away.